w3hc/w3pk/docs/INTEGRATION_GUIDELINES.md

 - **User Control:** Users retain full custody of their wallet
 - **Signing:** You can still sign messages and transactions via `w3pk.signMessage()`
 - **Trust:** Users don't need to trust your application with key material
-- **Convenience:** Persistent sessions reduce authentication friction
+- **Convenience:** Supports persistent sessions for "Remember Me" functionality

 ### STRICT Mode: Maximum Security